Agile software development: Attempting to take on too much in an iteration

 A common misconception is that agile software development allows continuous change, however an iteration backlog is an agreement of what work can be completed during an iteration.
 Having too much work-in-progress (WIP) results in inefficiencies such as context-switching and queueing.
 The team must avoid feeling pressured into taking on additional work.

 Fixed time, resources, scope, and quality

 Agile software development fixes time (iteration duration), quality, and ideally resources in advance (though maintaining fixed resources may be difficult if developers are often pulled away from tasks to handle production incidents), while the scope remains variable.
 The customer or product owner often pushes for a fixed scope for an iteration.
 However, teams should be reluctant to commit to the locked time, resources and scope (commonly known as the project management triangle).
 Efforts to add scope to the fixed time and resources of agile software development may result in decreased quality.

 Developer burnout

 Due to the focused pace and continuous nature of agile practices, there is a heightened risk of burnout among members of the delivery team.
-Agile practices frown upon overtime, yet many developers suffer from stressful work environments or toxic organizational structures.